 Once all the glitter finally falls to the bottom (it takes a while, by design), all the kids have to do is flip the bottle and watch the whole process all over again.

-This is a great tool for little ones to use anytime they need a short break to “settle their glitter.”
+This is an excellent tool for little ones to use anytime they need a short break to “settle their glitter.”

-Follow directions here to make your own glitter sensory bottle at home.
+Follow the directions here to make your calming glitter bottle at home.

 8. Art for Stress Relief

 Art is a magical way of helping kids express emotion and communicate big feelings that they can’t always share in words.
-Children naturally gravitate towards art as a way to reduce stress and offer a sense of control in their world.
+Children naturally gravitate towards art to reduce stress and offer a sense of control in their world.